 Dosage for Tourette syndrome in children

 Abilify is approved to treat Tourette syndrome in children ages 6 to 18 years.
 For this use, the dosage is based on your child’s weight in kilograms (kg).
-(One kg is about 2.2 pounds [lb].)
+(1 kg is about 2.2 pounds [lb].)

 The typical starting dosage for children weighing less than 50 kg (about 110 lb) is 2 mg once per day.
 After 2 days of treatment, your child’s doctor will typically increase the dosage to 5 mg once per day.

-If your child is still having symptoms after 1 week of treatment, their doctor may increase their dosage to 10 mg once per day.
+If your child is still having symptoms after 1 week of treatment, their doctor may increase the dosage to 10 mg once per day.
 Your child’s doctor will typically adjust your child’s dosage slowly once per week until their symptoms are managed.
 The maximum dosage for this use is 10 mg once per day.

 If your child is still experiencing symptoms, their doctor may increase the dosage to a maximum of 20 mg once per day.
 They’ll do this by slowly increasing the daily dose by 5 mg once per week.